MV Bermuda: First fire

 On 15 June 1931 Bermuda berthed at the quayside at No. 1 Shed Front Street in the City of Hamilton.
 On the night of 16 June, a fire was discovered in an empty cabin and doused by crew members.
-Two other fires, one in the bow and the other in the on the starboard side of the stern, were discovered at 03:00 on 17 June 1931.
+Two other fires, one in the bow and the other on the starboard side of the stern, were discovered at 03:00 on 17 June 1931.
 The ship was partly sunk by opening her seacocks, preventing the fire from reaching her lower decks or igniting her bunkers, but the upper decks were consumed and the fire threatened to spread to buildings on the opposite side of Front Street.